1911 Tour de France: Race overview

 Duboc was the strongest in the eighth stage, and after his stage victory, he was in second place in the general classification.
 In the ninth stage, Faber lost contact with Garrigou in the general classification by finishing in twentieth place.
-Duboc won again, and had shown that he was a good climber, and was considered a favourite for the tenth stage which also included mountains, and a serious threat for Garrigou in the generalt classification; after this stage, Garrigou was leading with 27 points, while Duboc had 37 points.
+Duboc won again, and had shown that he was a good climber, and was considered a favourite for the tenth stage which also included mountains, and a serious threat for Garrigou in the general classification; after this stage, Garrigou was leading with 27 points, while Duboc had 37 points.
 In that ninth stage, Maurice Brocco who knew that he would not win the Tour, had sold his services to another cyclist.
 He was removed from the race by Tour organiser Desgrange, who was against cyclists helping each other.
 Brocco objected against this decision, and pending the decision he was allowed to start the tenth stage from Luchon to Bayonne.
 In that tenth stage, Brocco attacked and finished first.
 After the stage, his appeal was rejected and he was removed from the race.
 Also in the tenth stage, Duboc collapsed just before Bayonne, probably due to food poisoning, attributed to a spiked drink.
 At that moment, he was leading the stage, eight minutes before the next cyclist.
 According to the rules, no help was allowed, so other cyclists rode by him while he was lying on the road, vomiting.
 Duboc was able to get on his bicycle again, and finished the stage in 21st place, which left him no hopes for the victory.
-Nowadays, it is thought that François Lafourcade, a cyclist who performed well in the mountains of the 1910 Tour had something to do with it, but in 1911 the first suspect was his main competitor Garrigou.
+Nowadays, it is thought that François Lafourcade, a cyclist who performed well in the mountains of the 1910 Tour had something to do with it, but in 1911, the first suspect was his main competitor Garrigou.
 Garrigou was threatened, and the Tour organisation gave him a bodyguard, and when the Tour passed Duboc's home town, Garrigou was disguised.